For millions of genocide survivors and their children around the world to be proud of their stories and identity.

 The beneficiaries of the IKARE work include the Khmer people in and outside Cambodia; genocide survivors everywhere and their children, the world community, and the general public.
-We are forever indebted to the kind support from the Hubbard Broadcasting Foundation ( Thank you Kari and Mr. Hubbard ) and a one-time Holiday grant in 2016 from St. Jude Medical Foundation ( Thank you Chamnap for caring to help ), and the many volunteers who gave their time, money, and commitment to help bring the vision of this organization to life.
+We are forever indebted to the kind support from the Hubbard Broadcasting Foundation ( Thank you Kari and Mr. Hubbard ) and a one-time Holiday grant in 2016 from St. Jude Medical Foundation ( Thank you Chamnap for caring to help ), and the many volunteers who gave their time, money, and commitment to help continue the vision of this organization.

 Recently, the IKARE organization was approved for membership in the Alliance of Nonprofits for Insurance, making us one of 19,000 nonprofits in 32 states and DC working together to reduce cost of insurance for all non-profit organization members.